Health care

 Polish-Belarusian border

-Between August 2021 and March 2023, at least 40 persons died at the border.[27]
-The total number of deaths is surely higher.
-Third-country nationals who were interviewed by HFHR and Grupa Granica said that there were bodies lying in the woods on the both sides of the Polish-Belarusian border.[28]
-One of the interviewees stated that she witnessed one man dying after falling into a swamp.
-When she was apprehended, she tried to inform the Border Guard about the location of the body, but they did not listen.
-The body was found approx. one week later by a local inhabitant.[29]
-In January 2023, a body of a doctor from Yemen was found in the woods near the Polish-Belarusian border.
-The third-country nationals that were accompanying the ill Yemeni national informed the Border Guard about his location and very bad condition.
-Their appeals for sending medical assistance were ignored; they were pushed back to Belarus.
-The Yemeni national was found only when another patrol was informed about his grave condition; however, then, he was already dead.[30]
-The death of an Ethiopian woman raised particular concerns as reportedly Polish Police and Border Guard were informed by other third-country nationals about her bad medical condition, but – instead of transporting her to the hospital – they pushed her back to Belarus.
-The Human Rights Commissioner is investigating this case; however, the Border Guard and Police seem to be unwilling to cooperate.[31]
+Between August 2021 and February 2024, at least 55 persons died at the border.[38]
+For example, HFHR reported in November 2023 that 60 persons were found dead on both sides of the border since the beginning of the crisis in August 2021.
+[39] In January 2023, the body of a Yemeni doctor was found in the woods near the Polish-Belarusian border.
+The third-country nationals that were accompanying the ill Yemeni national informed the Border Guard about his location and critical condition.
+Their requests to send medical assistance were ignored and they were instead pushed back to Belarus.
+The Yemeni national was found only when another patrol was informed about his serious condition, but he was already dead by then.[40]
+In 2023, the death of an Ethiopian woman raised particular concerns as reportedly the Polish Police and Border Guard were informed by other third-country nationals about her bad medical condition, but – instead of transporting her to the hospital – they pushed her back to Belarus.
+The Human Rights Commissioner is investigating this case; however, the Border Guard and Police seem to be unwilling to cooperate.[41]

-In an increasing number of judgments issued in 2022 courts condemned pushbacks at the Polish-Belarusian border, also in cases concerning pushbacks from Polish hospitals.
-In judgment no. IV SA/Wa 615/22, the Provincial Administrative Court in Warsaw considered a case of a Syrian national who was pushed back to Belarus in November 2021 after a short stay in a Polish hospital and in spite of his pleadings for asylum.
+In an increasing number of judgments issued in 2022 and 2023 courts condemned pushbacks at the Polish-Belarusian border, also in cases concerning pushbacks from Polish hospitals.
+In judgment no. IV SA/Wa 615/22, the Voivodship Administrative Court in Warsaw considered a case of a Syrian national who was pushed back to Belarus in November 2021 after a short stay in a Polish hospital and in spite of his pleadings for asylum.
 In Belarus, he was subject to violence from the Belarusian authorities forcing him to go back to Poland.
-A decision ordering his immediate removal was issued and challenged by the Helsinki Foundation for Human Rights’ lawyer.
-The court annulled the decision, explaining that the Border Guard did not rigorously assess the factual situation of the foreigner, in particular, the circumstances of his arrival to Poland and his situation upon return.
-The court highlighted that the principle of non-refoulement still applies at the Polish-Belarusian border.[32]
-A case concerning a pushback from a hospital was also communicated to the Polish government by the ECtHR in June 2022.[33]
+A decision ordering his immediate removal was issued and challenged by the HFHR’s lawyer.
+The court annulled the decision, explaining that the Border Guard did not rigorously assess the factual situation of the third-country national, in particular, the circumstances of his arrival to Poland and his situation upon return.
+The court highlighted that the principle of non-refoulement still applies at the Polish-Belarusian border.[43]
+In May 2023, the Voivodship Administrative Court in Białystok issued a judgement concerning a pushback of a third-country national, who was seeking help for an Ethiopian woman in a worsening medical condition.
+He was apprehended by the Border Guard and pushed back to Belarus.
+The Border Guard did not search for the ill woman.
+Her body was found couple days later by the activists.
+The court considered the pushback to be illegal.[44]
+Similarly, in the case decided in March 2024, the Voivodship Administrative Court in Białystok (case no. II SA/Bk 71/24) condemned pushbacks of an Ethiopian national who was firstly forced to go back to Belarus upon his release from the Polish hospital with a leg in a medical splint and a referral for a surgery.
+When he returned to Poland, he again was hospitalized and a cast was put on his leg.
+However, once more, he was pushed back to Belarus, despite his pleadings for asylum and inability to walk.[45]
+A case concerning a pushback from a hospital was also communicated to the Polish government by the ECtHR in June 2022.[46]

 [2] Articles 76(1) and 70(1) Law on Protection.